Tesorio/django-migration-extensions/README.rst

 Strategies for Handling Migration Conflicts
 ===========================================

-Django uses a very safe approach in terms of handling migration conflicts: it will not let more than one person in your team make **any** changes to an app that requires a migration.
+Django uses a very safe approach in terms of handling migration conflicts: it will not let more than one person in your team to make **any** changes to an app that requires a migration, without having someone to merge the conflicts manually.
 This can turn in a bottleneck when you have a large team making multiple changes throughout the day.

 Let's say you have the following scenario: